Kima Network Documentation

 Using Kima SDK without the widget

 The Kima Widget serves as a reference implementation written in React.
 If your project uses another framework, or you want to make a custom component, it’s possible to interact with the Kima Transaction Backend directly.
+But:

 Transaction Flow